weijunsyu/Arcade-Controller/README.md

     - If machining supports by hand or if looser tolerences are desired, consider widening all panel mounting holes (M4) to d=4.5mm or even d=4.8mm to accommodate imperfect machining on support blocks.
     - STEP file and technical drawing is provided.
     - A STL file is provided for 3D printing that is designed to be screwed directly into.
 Will need modification if M4 inserts are desired.
-    - Consider using wooden blocks if manufacturing costs are too high.
+    - Consider using wooden blocks and self tapping wood screws if manufacturing costs are too high.

-## RP2040-Zero Arcade Controller
-- NOTE: Current iteration is untested!
-- Controller using keyboard switches and a custom PCB.
-- Requires soldering as well as a PR2040-Zero microcontroller.
-- The RP2040-Zero is double-sided!
-Requires the microcontroller to be raised above the pcb.
-Cannot be surface mounted!
-- The gerber files for the pcb are located in the production folder.

 ## Parts
 - Various arcade parts.